 People often express disbelief when I tell them this, but it is the honest to God’s truth.
 This is how I legally married.
 You can thank the Quakers for this; the state has very easy marriage laws because it was founded by a religious community that believed ardently against hierarchies.

-If I take one issue with the “wedding chapel” type businesses propped up around the state, it’s the fact that not one them ever admits this fact.
+If I take one issue with the “wedding chapel” type businesses propped up around the state, it’s the fact that not one them ever admit this fact.
 As someone who worked in journalism for two decades, I’m a big believer in “full disclosure.”
 You can get married in Pennsylvania for under $100, and you don’t need anyone else to do it.

 Your Next Budget Option